LAX Consolidated Rent-A-Car Facility: History

+The Avis Budget Group was the first to begin operations at the facility on October 9, 2024.

 Operations

 The facility will host five rental car companies representing 13 brands, including Avis Budget Group (which operates Avis Car Rental, Budget Rent a Car, Payless Car Rental and Zipcar), Enterprise Holdings (which operates Enterprise Rent-A-Car, Alamo Rent a Car and National Car Rental), Europcar (which operates Europcar and Fox Rent A Car), The Hertz Corporation (which operates Hertz Rent A Car, Dollar Rent A Car and Thrifty Car Rental), and Sixt.
 Smaller rental car companies who choose not to relocate will pick up their customers curbside on the west side of the ConRAC facility.

 People Mover hours and frequency

-The APM is expected to operate 24 hours a day.
+The APM "G" station is expected to operate 24 hours a day.
 During peak hours (9 a.m. to 11 p.m.) trains will arrive every two minutes.
 From the LAX ConRAC, it will take 10 minutes to reach the West Central Terminal Area (CTA) station.